 Day 2: Delhi

-India’s capital of 16 million people offers a spellbinding introduction to the country—not to mention quite a contrast to the wilderness and wildlife we will soon be encountering.
-Explore and photograph the city’s layers of history on a half-day guided tour.
-Our overview includes architectural monuments from centuries past, grand boulevards and crowded lanes, manicured gardens and palatial colonial government buildings.
+India’s capital offers a spellbinding introduction to the country—not to mention quite a contrast to the wilderness and wildlife we will soon be encountering.
+Explore and photograph the city’s layers of history on a half-day guided tour as we embark on a rickshaw ride that reveals the many layers of its complex and captivating history.
+We also take a stroll through the bylanes of Old Delhi and visit Jama Masjid, India's largest mosque and the architectural magnum opus of Mughal Emperor Shah Jahan.
+Built in the mid-17th century, the stunning creation is constructed of alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
 This evening we gather with our Expedition Leader for a welcome dinner and overview of our photo safari ahead.

 we head into Ranthambore National Park for an introductory visit.
 One of India’s largest and most renowned nature reserves, Ranthambore is famed for its population of comparatively approachable tigers, in comparison to other parks.
 Our explorations take place on early morning and afternoon game drives.
 In the middle of the day, there’s time to relax at the hotel, enjoy the refreshment of the swimming pool, and visit the Ranthambore School of Art and Dastkar Ranthambore women’s craft cooperative.